-ENHANCE is an alliance consisting of seven universities of technology with a strong focus on innovation and research.
+ENHANCE is an alliance consisting of ten universities of technology with a strong focus on innovation and research.
 Coordinated by Technische Universität Berlin, Chalmers University of Technology (Sweden), Norwegian University of Science and Technology (Norway), Politecnico di Milano (Italy), RWTH Aachen (Germany), Universitat Politècnica de València (Spain) and Warsaw University of Technology (Poland) have formed an alliance to lay the foundation for a European University.
 In a second stage, TU Delft (Netherlands), Gdańsk University of Technology (Poland) and ETH Zurich (Switzerland) have joined the alliance.

-A total of 245,000 students study at the seven partner universities.
-Of the nearly 45,000 total staff, 24,000 work in academic and research areas.
-Over 4,400 students and staff have already taken part in exchange programs between the partner universities in the last five years.
+More than 300,000 students study at the ten partner universities.
+Half of the nearly 65,000 total staff, work in academic and research areas.
+Over 4,400 students and staff have already taken part in exchange programs between the founding seven partner universities in the years before the alliance.

 Through close cooperation, ENHANCE aims to develop new innovative concepts to responsibly address the challenges of tomorrow and sustainably advance digital and social transformation.
 The aim of the initiative is to enable unrestricted mobility of students, researchers and staff and to strengthen close networking with society at all levels.
 Digital infrastructures will enable automatic credit transfer and strengthen networking between European universities.